cristiana-carbunaru/2IMV15-Project2-FluidSimulation/README.md

 ## Notes on the solver and limitations

-This implementation is intended as a course-project implementation, not as a production CFD solver.
-It keeps Stam's simple cell-centred grid layout for compatibility with the original GDC code, then approximates solid boundaries with marked grid edges and solid cells.
-A staggered/MAC grid would give cleaner pressure boundary conditions, especially around moving objects, but would require a larger rewrite.
-The rigid-body collision system uses simple impulse-based separation, matching the assignment statement that resting contact is not required.

 The solver keeps Stam's simple cell-centred grid layout for readability and compatibility with the original GDC 2003 code.
 This is enough for the course demo, but a staggered MAC grid would give more accurate pressure/boundary handling around moving solids.
 The rigid-body collision model uses impulse-based separation and a restitution threshold, and it does not implement a full resting-contact solver.
 The free-surface water feature uses marker particles and a boolean water-cell mask, so it is visually useful, but does not strictly conserve volume in the way a full particle level-set or FLIP solver would.

 ## References used for the implementation